In today’s fast-paced and competitive business world, understanding your customers’ behavior is more important than ever.

 - Combine it with other tools to get detailed customer analytics and customer insights

-- RFM reduces marketing costs due to optimize targeting
+- RFM reduces marketing costs due to optimized targeting

 - It decreases negative reactions from customers due to controlled targeting

-- When you sell just one product and that too only once.
+- When you sell just one product and that too only once, RFM may not be suitable

-- RFM is a historical analysis.
-It is not for prospects
+- RFM is historical analysis.
+It is not for prospects.

-- Without a software / tool, calculating RFM scores and segments can be confusing
+- Without a software/tool, calculating RFM scores and segments can be complex

 - Sending too many campaigns to one particular segment can upset customers